pchessah/job-jester/README.md

 - The following project was based on the instructions provided below.
 - To run the app locally you need to clone the repo, Run `npm install` and then run `ng serve` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-- The project utilizes Angular 17 and bootstrap
+- The project utilizes Angular 17 and bootstrap.
+- A live demo can be found on `https://job-jester.vercel.app/`

 # Angular App Challenge: Job Listing and Filtering